Sergey-K-Chernov/PointAndEdgeTestTask/Readme.md

-A line section nearest to a point
+A line segment nearest to a point
 =================================

 This program has been written as a test task before a job interview.